mikeluvin/cs211-final_project/PROPOSAL.md

 to move pieces into their endzone, with some restrictions.
 For example, if player 1 has a piece in position 18 and a piece in position 20, and they must move a piece five positions, they must move the piece from position 18 to position 23.
+Another case is when a player rolls a number that is greater than their position away from the endzone.
+For example, if you have pieces in positions 20 and 22, and you roll a 5 and 6, then you must move all pieces from position 22 before moving any from 20.
 Also, if a player's piece is put in jail, they must get that piece back to the final section before continuing to move pieces to the endzone.

 ## Functional requirements